Will using CBD make me fail a drug test?

 How Long After using CBD/THC Can I Fail a Drug Test?

-THC, not CBD itself, leads to failed drug tests.
+THC, not CBD, leads to failed drug tests.
 THC can persist in the body for a great deal of time, but this depends on the ‘part’ of the body as well as how much THC is typically consumed and how frequently.
 We have compiled our best estimates below on THC detection rates in different tissues and substances:

 - Occasional users (up to three times a week): 3 days

 - Moderate users (four times a week): 5 to 7 days

 - Regular users (daily): 10 to 15 days

 - Heavy users (multiple times a day): more than 30 days

 Can You Speed Up the Rate at Which THC Exits the Body?